HOME

 Walter J. Blasik - Silver Star medal

-This first group of 9 pictures was taken at Camp Quorn, England before the Normandy campaign.
-All are G company paratroopers.
+Below; This first group of 9 pictures, taken at Camp Quorn, England before the Normandy invasion.
+All are G company paratroopers from the 505 Parachute Infantry Regiment.
 The pictures were given to Francis by John Diffin when he visited the Schweikert home in 1947.
-The text at the top of each photo, in "quotes", is the text John wrote on the backside.
+The text in "quotes", at the top of most photos, is the text John wrote on the back side.

 "To F.X. - your buddy John T."